 During this visit, your provider can look for areas of possible ingress all throughout the system.
 While the air conditioner condenser is one very common way for bugs to enter, they can also gain access through small, unsealed holes in exterior walls, the ductwork, and the return vents.
 The risk of insect infestation also exists with ductless mini-split air conditioners.
 With a full system inspection, you can get a multi-pronged and needs-specific prevention plan for keeping bugs at bay.

-At A-1 Heating Air Conditioning & Electric, we’re committed to helping all of our customers enjoy efficient, problem-free cooling in the summer months.
+At [company_name], we’re committed to helping all of our customers enjoy efficient, problem-free cooling in the summer months.
 Our air conditioner maintenance and repair services are perfect for households with unwanted, six-legged guests.
-We also offer options in duct cleaning, electric repair, and heating repair at highly competitive rates.
+We also offer options in, electric repair, and heating repair at highly competitive rates.
 Give us a call today to schedule an appointment.